robnob/AWS_Fundamentals-Addressing_Security_Risk/README.md

 8. Select the first option and the group created in the previos step.
 Next: Tags
 9. In the Key type down Department and in the Value, IT.
 Next : Review
 10. Click on Create user
-11. Download and save the csv (it is not going to be available later) or send an email
+11. Download and save the csv (it is not going to be available later) or send an email.
+Hit the CLose button.
 12. To check the addition of this user to the group: go back to the group menu and see the users under the previously selected group

+## AWS Organisations ##

+It is possible to:
+1. Automate account creation and management
+2. Create groups of accounts to reflect business needs
+3. Govern Access to AWS services resources region by policies
+4. Set up single payment method for all AWS accounts with consolidated billing
+5. Share resources across acounts

+How does AWS Organizations work?
+First, you will choose an AWS account as a master account.
+Now, you create an organization in this master account.
+Note that when you use Organizations to create a new account, an IAM role will be created so that the master account can switch roles to access your member account.
+Then, you can either create an organization unit called OU, or accounts, called member accounts, under organization.